ayushduttatreya/Sutram/README.md

 ### Stuck Executions

-The recovery handler runs every 60 seconds and re-enqueues any execution whose heartbeat is older than 5 minutes.
+The recovery Celery beat task runs every 60 seconds and re-enqueues any execution whose heartbeat is older than 5 minutes.
 If executions are piling up in RUNNING state:

 1. Check worker pod count and queue depth in Grafana
 2. Scale workers if queue is backed up
-3. If single execution is stuck: inspect its last checkpoint and error message via `GET /v1/executions/{id}`
+3. If a single execution is stuck: inspect its last checkpoint and error message via `GET /v1/executions/{id}`
+4. To cancel a stuck execution while it is running: `POST /v1/executions/{id}/cancel` — the executor will stop at the next step boundary

 ---